CrowdStrike/Cloud-AWS/Control-Tower/README.md

 ## Instructions

-The AWS Control Tower integration is being updated to reflect the recent updates to Falcon CSPM's account registration process.
+The AWS Control Tower integration is being updated to reflect the recent updates to Falcon CSPM account registration process.
 The project will be released shortly, with major improvements to functionality and user experience to come.